 Note: Agricultural pumping is reported on the MCWRA reporting year basis whereas urban is reported in calendar-year basis.
+To avoid double counting with groundwater pumping reported to MCWRA, Statement of Diversion and Use surface water diversions reported in Section 3.1.2 are subtracted from the total water use.
 Agricultural pumping value is adjusted from reported value in Table 1, as described above in Section 3.1.3.
 N/A = Not Applicable.